abari212/covid-19/README.md

 This script can be used at a much more granular scale, such as a municipality/city. https://www.linkedin.com/posts/abdallah-bari-2a788b14_covid19-patterns-physicaldistancing-activity-6652257884052742144-7_Tv

-The data used consists of two sets, one on the virus incidence (number of cases) and one on the geo-location information ot the area  where the incidence occured.
+The data used consists of two sets, one on the virus incidence (number of cases) and one on the geo-location information of the area  where the incidence occured.
 In this study case the data on the incidence was extracted from UN World Health Organisation (WHO) daily reports and the data on the geo-location from Google.

 For the code, data can be prepared as two datasets: